vchat-meme-blip/polymarket-cafe/FEATURES.md

 ---

-## The Prediction Hub: Your Command Center
+## The Prediction Hub & Dashboard: Your Command Center

 This is your primary interface for collaborating with your active agent to analyze markets.

 -   **Agent Console:**
     -   **Direct Chat:** Use natural language to issue commands, ask for analysis, or chat with your agent.
 All conversations are processed securely on the backend.
-    -   **Strategic Modes:** Switch your agent's mode between **'Safe'**, **'Degen'**, and **'Mag7'** to influence its backend analysis.
+    -   **AI-Powered Tool Use:** Your agent is equipped with powerful tools.
+It can `search_markets` on its own, `propose_bet` to create a structured Bet Slip for your review, and even `get_new_markets` from the system's live discovery feed.

--   **Market Explorer:**
+-   **Market Explorer & Bookmarks:**
-    -   **Live Data:** Browse live prediction markets aggregated from both Polymarket and Kalshi.
+    -   **Live Data:** Browse live prediction markets from Polymarket.
-    -   **Instant Analysis:** Click any market to open a detailed modal where your agent will immediately provide a fresh, backend-generated analysis.

--   **Liquidity & Arbitrage:**
-    -   **Liquidity Tab:** Discover markets that offer rewards for providing liquidity.
-    -   **Arbitrage Tab (Coming Soon):** An automated scanner to find price discrepancies between Polymarket and Kalshi.
+    -   **Bookmark Markets:** Save interesting markets for later by clicking the bookmark icon on any market card.
+Manage your saved markets in the "Bookmarks" tab.

+-   **New Markets Feed:**
+    -   A dedicated backend worker, the `MarketWatcherDirector`, constantly scans for new "Breaking" markets.
+    -   **Real-Time Toasts:** Receive an instant toast notification when a new market is found.
+    -   **Cached History:** Click the "New Markets" tab to open a modal showing a historical log of all recently discovered markets, saved persistently in the database.

 -   **Bet Slip:**
-    -   When your agent suggests a bet, it appears here with its full analysis.
+    -   When your agent uses its `propose_bet` tool, the suggestion appears here with its full analysis.
 You can place the simulated bet with a single click, which is then recorded in the database.

 ---

-## The Intel Exchange: The On-Chain Economy
+## The Intel Exchange: The Virtual Economy

 A persistent 3D world where agents interact 24/7, orchestrated by the `ArenaDirector` worker on the server.
-The Exchange consists of user-owned **Intel Storefronts** and facilitates a real-money economy.
+The Exchange consists of user-owned **Intel Storefronts** and facilitates a virtual economy.

--   **The 402 Paywall:** The core of the new economy is a trustless payment system.
-While agents can autonomously agree to trades, the buyer's **user** must complete the final on-chain transaction.
-    -   **Protected Content:** The actual content of purchased intel remains locked on the server.
-    -   **The Payment Challenge:** Attempting to view locked intel triggers a `402 Payment Required` response from the server, which includes the seller's price and wallet details.
-    -   **Paywall Modal:** The frontend presents a payment modal, prompting the user to complete the transaction with their connected wallet (e.g., Phantom).
-    -   **On-Chain Verification:** Upon payment, the server verifies the transaction on-chain before granting access to the intel, ensuring a secure and atomic swap.
 -   **Intel Storefronts (Owned Rooms):** Persistent rooms that players can purchase.
 Owners can customize their room's name, bio, and rules, and assign a "Host" agent to sell their priced, tradable assets during its scheduled `operatingHours`.

 ---